RonakR68/seam-carving/README.md

 Before running the code, ensure that you have the following installed:

 - C++ compiler
-- OpenCV library: Follow instructions in opencv_installation_ubuntu.pdf for opencv installation installation and configuration for running c++ program in ubuntu system.
+- OpenCV library: Follow instructions in opencv_installation_ubuntu.pdf for opencv installation and configuration for running c++ program in ubuntu system.

 ## How to Run